Fraudster held for issuing fake invoices, causing huge loss to national kitty

 ISLAMABAD: In a major breakthrough, the Directorate of Intelligence & Investigation Inland Revenue, Faisalabad has arrested Muhammad Yousaf, proprietor of M/s Saytex International, one of the major culprits running the racket of fake and flying invoices, causing huge loss of revenue to the national exchequer.

-The directorate had unearthed a big sales tax evasion scam of issuing/adjusting fake and flying invoices involving tax fraud of millions of rupees.
-Accordingly, prosecution proceedings against the members of the fraudsters’ gang were initiated and the First Information Report (FIR) was lodged against M/s Arrow International, its buyers, suppliers and other beneficiaries under section 37(a) of the Sales Tax Act 1990.

-The person arrested had issued fake invoices worth Rs104.446 million to M/s Arrow International and thus defrauded payment of due taxes thereon.
-Imran Zafar, IO/Deputy Director, who arrested the accused has obtained physical remand of the accused from the learned Special Judge (Customs, Taxation & Anti-Smuggling), Lahore.
-The accused is currently under further investigation.

-It is pertinent to mention here that two other members of the fraudsters’ network, namely, Arshad Mehdi and Muhammad Danish Javed were also arrested few days earlier.
+Two other members of the fraudsters’ network, namely, Arshad Mehdi and Muhammad Danish Javed were also arrested few days earlier.
 Arshad Mehdi is the declared proprietor of dummy unit, M/s Arrow International, in whose name 5 bank accounts were opened in Faisalabad and Lahore through which transactions of Rs288 million had been effected.
-Arshad Mehdi is currently in jail serving judicial remand.
+Arshad Mehdi is currently in jail.